neuronsimulator/ringtest/README.md

 cd ringtest && git checkout tutorial
 ```

-This repository contains `mod sub-directory` which has additional mod files (for gap-juction related test).
+This repository contains `mod` sub-directory which has MOD files (for gap-juction related test).
 Using standard NEURON workflow, we can build `special` executable using `nrnivmodl` as:

 ```bash
 cd $SOURCE_DIR/ringtest